The Midwest weather is finally feeling like spring! It’s the perfect time for me to reveal my deck and outdoor space makeover.

-Deck and Outdoor Space Makeover:
+Deck and Backyard Makeover: Before and After

 Before I dive into before and after photos, let me describe our situation.
 Our backyard faces the west so it gets LOTS of sun all summer long.